Asics Gel Equation 7 Review Facts

 The Asics Gel Equation 7's outsole is composed of stiff rubber.
 The tough rubber material ensures that the shoe's outsole stays in one piece even with regular use.
 The rubber found in the outsole is AHAR rubber, also known as Asics High Abrasion Resistant rubber.
 This material also helps with shock attenuation.
 In the rearfoot of the Gel Equation 7, there's Gel Cushioning which helps to pad the wearer's ride and help tone down the forces of impact.

-Another aspect of the shoe's outsole are the various Flex Grooves.
-These have been featured in previous versions of the shoe and in the Gel Equation 7 they provide the same flexibility required for a natural
+Another aspect of the shoe's outsole is the various Flex Grooves.
+These have been featured in previous versions of the shoe and in the Gel Equation 7, they provide the same flexibility required for a natural

 The neutral cushioned Asics Gel Equation 7 offers a minimal amount of support for biomechanically efficient wearers.
 The midsole contains Ethylene vinyl acetate for the shoe's cushioning material.
 The full-length cushioning helps soften impact

 The midsole also contains the Trusstic System.
 This feature ensures that the shoe is structurally sound, provides some midfoot arch support for the wearer, all while ensuring there is no added weight.

 The Asics Gel Equation 7's upper is made of mesh material.
 It's the normal mesh seen in most Asics brand shoes.
 The mesh ensures proper ventilation

 for runs in various types of temperatures.
 The upper offers some flexibility to ensure the wearer is comfortable.

 Overlays found on the upper ensure the wearer is properly secured inside the shoe.
 In addition, the lacing system allows for adjustment of the upper to get the best fit possible.
 The shoe also features a roomy toe